quantify-os/quantify-core/docs/sequencer.rst

 Compilation onto a Transmon backend
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Of course different Qubits are drive with different techniques which must be defined.
+Of course different Qubits are driven with different techniques which must be defined.
 Here we have a pair of Transmon qubits,
 which respond to microwave pulses:

 .. jupyter-execute::